ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `minutes`: the rounded-up whole number duration of the video in minutes
 - `type`: Always `other_video`

+### Songs

+The following fields are available for searching songs:

+- `title`: The song title, or the filename of the song (without extension)
+- `album`: The song album
+- `artist`: The song artist
+- `tag`: All of the song's parent folders
+- `minutes`: the rounded-up whole number duration of the song in minutes
+- `type`: Always `song`

 ## Special Search Fields

 - `released_inthelast`: For any media type that supports `release_date`, `released_inthelast` takes a number and a unit (days, weeks, months, years) and returns items released between the specified time ago and now